A U.S. CEO was rebuked by his board for “inappropriate language.” It was a big deal, three independent directors resigned.

 She nibbled at the omelet, nibbled at the rice cakes, then pushed her plate as far away as possible and got up.

 “I can’t eat that,” she told me.
-I wasn’t sure whether she was referring to the rice cakes, or my yogurt and fruit.
+I wasn’t sure whether she was referring to the rice cakes, or to my yogurt and blueberries.

 A few minutes later, she returned with a new plate featuring an impressive stack of pancakes and several juicy strips of bacon.

 If Freud had been there, he would have noted the never-ending struggle between what he called id (your raw drives) and superego (your disciplined, controlled side).